MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-basic-tab-app.md

 > [!TIP]
 > [GitHub codespaces](https://github.com/features/codespaces) offers the free plan up to a fixed amount of usage every month.
 If you need to free up the space, go to [github.com/codespaces](https://github.com/codespaces) and delete the codespaces that you no longer need.

-If you want to build by yourself, or wants to create a tab app that can be installed on Outlook and Microsoft 365, follow the step-by-step guide at the next section!
+If you want to build by yourself, or want to create a tab app that can be installed on Outlook and Microsoft 365, follow the step-by-step guide at the next section!

 ## Use step-by-step guide to build a basic tab app